-Heïdi is a Glaciologist who led the first ever carbon-neutral science expedition in the Arctic, in April 2021.
-Together with five other climate scientists, she collected invaluable information on black carbon particles, which could be a key in stopping glaciers from further melting and sea levels from rising.
-She advises governments all over the world on questions regarding glaciers and climate change and is also researching tropical glaciers.
+Heïdi is a Glaciologist who, in April 2021, led the first carbon-neutral science expedition in the Arctic in modern times.
+Her research provides invaluable information on glaciers, such as black carbon particles, which could be vital in preventing further glacial melting and rising sea levels.
+In addition, Heïdi advises governments worldwide on questions regarding glaciers and climate change.

-Heïdi will not only be able to complete her groundbreaking research but also further educate politicians to take vital decisions to stop global warming.
+Heïdi will be able to complete her groundbreaking research and further educate politicians to make vital decisions to stop global warming.

-Currently, 99.9 % of all glaciers are melting, contributing to a significant threat – sea level rise.
+99.9 % of all glaciers are currently melting, contributing to a significant threat – sea-level rises.
 Over 700 million people will be directly affected by this.
-Indirectly, massive streams of refugees will increase population density, diseases and conflict dramatically.
+Indirectly, massive streams of climate refugees will dramatically increase population density, diseases, and conflicts.

-Heïdi and the other members of Climate Sentinels conducted the first ever carbon-neutral modern science expedition, in April 2021.
+Heïdi and the other members of Climate Sentinels conducted the first-ever carbon-neutral modern science expedition to the Arctic in April 2021.

 She gathers data on Arctic pollution by collecting snow and ice samples.
-Measures the concentration of fine particles to further understand the urgency and composition of atmospheric pollution.
+She measures the concentration of fine particles to further understand the urgency and composition of atmospheric pollution.

-Has been a part of various expeditions and worked in Svalbard, the Himalayas, Greenland, Colombia and the Larsen C ice shelf in Antarctica.
+Has been a part of various expeditions, working in Svalbard, the Himalayas, Greenland, Colombia, and the Larsen C ice shelf in Antarctica.